ruuda/blog/posts/abstraction-not-syntax.md

 While line noise matters to some extent, the real problem is that we have no tools for abstraction.
-We can bikeshed about quote styles and trailing commas, but what we really need is a _programming language_.
+We can bikeshed about quote styles and trailing commas, but what we really need is a _for loop_.
 This is what that same configuration looks like in [RCL]:

 <pre><code class="sourceCode">{